jarviscanada/jarvis_data_eng_TarekDjeddi/linux_sql/README.md

 disk_available | INTEGER | NOT NULL
 # Test
 * __psql_docker.sh:__ was tested by using ``` docker container ls -a -f name=jrvs-psql ``` which gives us information about jrvs-psql container like when it was created and if it's running or not.
-* __host_info.sh & host_usage.sh:__ were tested by using Data Minipulation Language (DML) statments in PSQL, for example: (SELECT * FROM host_usage;) and see if the new data has been added to the table since host_usage.sh should be excuted every minute. host_usage.sh can also be tested by typing ``` bash [the whole path of host_info.sh] localhost 5432 host_agent postgres password > /tmp/host_usage.log ``` and see if it executed successfully.
+* __host_info.sh & host_usage.sh:__ were tested by using Data Manipulation Language (DML) statments in PSQL, for example: (SELECT * FROM host_usage;) and see if the new data has been added to the table since host_usage.sh should be executed every minute. host_usage.sh can also be tested by typing ``` bash [the whole path of host_info.sh] localhost 5432 host_agent postgres password > /tmp/host_usage.log ``` and see if it executed successfully.
 * __ddl.sql & queries.sql:__ were tested by excuting their statments in PSQL.
 # Deployment
 Docker is installed to allow us to manage PostgreSQL database.
-Crontab is used to excute host_usage.sh every minute and store recourse usage data in a host_usage table in the PostgreSQL database to monitor the usage data.
-Git was used to upload files into the GitHub repository based on the GitFlow process.
+Crontab is used to execute host_usage.sh every minute and store recourse usage data in a host_usage table in the PostgreSQL database to monitor the usage data.
+Git was used for uploading files into the GitHub repository based on the GitFlow process.
 # Improvements
-1. I would say maybe increaseing the execution time of the host_usage.sh script because it's running every minute which will give us many entries in host_usage table or maybe delete some old data when the entries reach 50 0r 100 for example.
+1. I would say maybe increasing the execution time of the host_usage.sh script because it's running every minute which will give us many entries in host_usage table or maybe delete some old data when the entries reach 50 0r 100 for example.
-2. Adding more sample data to the host_info table and add more sql business problems.
+2. Adding more sample data to the host_info table and adding more SQL business problems.